dfinity/examples/motoko/phone-book/README.md

     Lookup Name: Information

-1. Add additional phonebook records by using the Candid interface to call the `insert` function or by running the following command:
+1. Add additional phonebook records by calling the `insert` function using the Candid endpoint or by running the following command:

     ```bash
     dfx canister call phonebook insert '("TRS","Assistive Telecommunications Relay Service in the NANPA dialplan",711)'
     ```

-1. Verify the updated phonebook checklist by using the Candid interface to call the 'lookup' function or by running the following command:
+1. Verify the updated phonebook checklist by calling the 'lookup' function using the Candid endpoint or by running the following command:

     ```bash
     dfx canister call phonebook lookup '("TRS")'
     ```

-    The function returns a checklist similar to the following:
+    The function returns output similar to the following:

     ```bash
     (opt record { 1224700491 = "TRS"; 1595738364 = "Assistive Telecommunications Relay Service in the NANPA dialplan"; 3253977966 = 711; })